-Raquel Riley Thomas is a Producer, Director, Pageant Queen, and Military Veteran.
-She is the Owner of An Officer and Gentlewoman, LLC, which has three subsidiaries: Mrs. Pennsylvania America Pageant, Mrs. District of Columbia America Pageant and Mrs. Delaware America Pageant.
-All three are official preliminary pageants to Mrs. America and Mrs. World.
+Raquel Riley Thomas is a Pageant Owner, Pageant Queen, Beauty Influencer and Military Veteran.
+She is the Owner of An Officer and Gentlewoman, LLC, which has the following subsidiaries: Mrs. Pennsylvania America Pageant, Mrs. District of Columbia America Pageant, Mrs. Delaware America Pageant, and Little Miss North America.
 She is also Mrs. America 2011 (1st RU) and Mrs. Maryland America 2010.
 Currently you can see her on ABC, "Let's Talk Live" morning shows discussing fashion and beauty.

-In June 2010, Raquel added another success on her resume: Pageant Queen.
+In June 2010, Raquel switched gears and entered a beauty pageant contest.
 She won the title of Mrs. Maryland America 2010 and then in September 2010, she competed against 50 state delegates, winning the title of Mrs. America (1st RU) 2011.

-In September 2011, Raquel started her Veteran-Owned Company, An Officer and Gentlewoman LLC, (AOAGW) and made history when she bought the rights to Mrs. DC America, a preliminary pageant to Mrs. America.
-On Dec 17, 2015, she made history again when she bought the rights to Mrs. Pennsylvania America and most recently, Mrs. Delaware America.
-She is the first and only African-American to own three pageants within the Mrs. America organization.
+In September 2011, Raquel started her Veteran-Owned Company, An Officer and Gentlewoman LLC, (AOAGWLLC).
+She acquired the rights to Mrs. DC America, a preliminary pageant to Mrs. America.
+On Dec 17, 2015, she made history when she bought the rights to Mrs. Pennsylvania America and then later she bought Mrs. Delaware America.
+She is the first and only African-American to own three state level pageants within the Mrs. America organization.
 She recently bought Little Miss North America (all 50 states plus the District of Columbia).
 Because of her pageant efforts, Raquel received the "Director of the Year 2017" award from the Mrs. America, Inc. headquarters.

 Raquel’s accomplishments have been noted in both her military and civilian career.
 In the Army, she was awarded the Army Commendation Medal (2x) and the Army Achievement Medal (3x).
 Recently, Marquis Who's Who of America awarded Raquel the “Lifetime Achievement Award.”
 For her commitment to fighting for military Veteran's rights, Raquel was selected as the “Veteran of the Year" 2011, by Women Veteran’s Rock.
-Raquel was also titled a “Leader of the Future,” by Ebony Magazine, Marquis “Who’s Who of America,” (5 consecutive years), and Washington Business Journal “People on the Move.”
+Raquel was also titled a “Leader of the Future,” by Ebony Magazine, Marquis “Who’s Who of America,” (5-consecutive years), and Washington Business Journal “People on the Move.”
 She was recently inducted into the Library of Congress under the "Veterans History Project" where her military history is now stored in video and pictures.

-Raquel is married to West Point graduate, Ron Thomas, Esq.
-They have four children in their blended family, a cat, a hamster and two robots.
+Raquel is married to Ron Thomas, Esq. with four children, a cat, and six robots in their blended family.

 For speaking engagements and press interviews with Raquel, please contact Lyss at firstname.lastname@example.org.